aleksandr-mor/aleksandr-mor/README.md

 ### iOS Developer and Medical Doctor

-🌱  I’m currently working on next indie App
+🌱  I’m currently working on my next indie App

 🔭  My goal is to turn my passion for CS into a career in Tech